RDearnaley/agentplatform/README.md

     - This might be slow, and we wanted fast startup, but clealy those can be cached.
     - with 1 agent with no settings x 2 tasks with no settings, this cache is tiny, but its size could explode geometrically.
 Docker/K8s images are generically large, so the amount of storage required seems challenging (currently 1.2 GB/image]
     - Obvious implementation is a key-value blob store where the key is a GUID-sized hash of the agent + version + settings and task + version + settings, with a standard time-since last use caching policy
     - Needs to interface to Docker/K8s.
-They default to web storage, we might have security concerns with that, but could leave that as a TBD
 - Need a secure means of provision of secrets such as API keys that we don't want on disk
     - Docker Swarm provides a mechanism called Docker secrets, which sounds pretty secure
     - K8s provides Secrets.
 Apparently they're not very secure by default and a series of config steps are needed to make them fully secure.